antoine-coulon/effect-introduction-paris-typescript/SCRIPT.md

 I believe I'm one of the only two french speakers today with Nicolas, and I'm proud of representing France and especially Paris.

-[JOKE to evaluate]
-So as you might know, if you have any questions about Paris, really please don't ask them to me, as you know Parisian people don't like people asking questions.
-Just joking...

 Alright today I'll talk about challenges we are facing when writing Production-Ready Software, and I will present you a library, Effect, which is one solution addressing these problems using TypeScript.

-Quick questions, is there some people who already heard about Effect?
+Quick question, is there some people who already heard about Effect?
 Who's using Effect in production?

-2) (45s) ✅ 🚧 RACCOURCIR
+2) (45s) ✅

 A small disclaimer regarding the talk: you won't become an Effect master after that talk and that's for a simple reason.

-The goal of this talk is not to sell just a new solution like that, and by the way Effect is fully open-source so indeed there is nothing to sell, it's just I'm not fan of that approach.
-Instead what I propose you is to go through various kind of universal problems we face when writing programs, whatever the language or the ecosystem is, and see how Effect can become a great solution for these problems when using TypeScript.
+That's because my objective is not to sell just a new solution like that, and by the way Effect is fully open-source so indeed there is nothing to sell, instead what I propose you is to go through various kind of problems we face when writing programs and see how Effect can become a great solution when using TypeScript.

-3) (45s) ✅ 🚧 RACCOURCIR
+3) (45s) ✅

 Before diving into the talk, let me introduce myself first.

-My name is Antoine, I'm a Software Engineering Consultant, currently working as a Freelance and my job is to help companies succeed using full-stack expertise.
+My name is Antoine, I'm a full-stack Software Engineer currently working as a Freelance and my the way I see my job is to help companies succeed using technical expertise.

-I have around 3 years of experience building Effect in production.

 I'm also involved in Open-Source development:

 - I created skott, which is a tool to build project graphs that can be used in many ways, one of them is visualization to detect circular dependencies or other information

+And I'm also contributing to the Effect ecosystem as an Advocate:
-- I also wrote the `effect-introduction` on GitHub, which is currently one of the main ressources helping when starting with Effect
+- I wrote the `effect-introduction` on GitHub, which is currently one of the main ressources helping when starting with Effect
-- I co-organize the Effect Paris meetup, which is btw one of the community partners of the conference
+- I co-organize the Effect Paris meetup

-4) (1mn30) ✅ 🚧 RACCOURCIR et changer peut être le format pour éviter le format calqué bullet point
+4) (45s) ✅

 As I said in the introduction, we all face some universal challenges when building Production-Ready Software.
-And what I mean by "universal" is that it's not problems specific to TypeScript, I'm talking about problems you will likely have with other languages and other ecosystems.
+And what I mean by "universal" is that it's not problems specific to TypeScript, I'm talking about problems you will likely have with other languages and within other ecosystems.

 [INTERACTION] It just turns out that TypeScript is the best language out there right?

-Let's have a quick overview of some of these challenges:

-So have Resilience, you need to have proper error management, including retries, interruptions, timeouts.

-Then you need to integrate dependencies, composing them, testing, decoupling, dependency injection

-After what you also need Concurrency to maximize efficiency

-Also you need to have proper Resource management to not leak any resources

-Then super important you have Observability to have precise information about what happens in production
+So let's try to solve them using TypeScript

+During that talk we will go through each of these challenges and see how can we deal with them without and with Effect.

-[TRANSITION] And these are the main ones we usually go through but there are many more
+[TRANSITION] And by the way these are the main ones we usually go through but there are many more

-5) (1mn)
+5) (1mn) ✅

 Facing these challenges is hard.
 But it is even more complex when you need to compose multiple solutions.
 For instance, we could have multiple independent solutions that tackle each one of these problems, but then you need to compose these solutions together, and you end up having a lot of glue and a lot of complexity, because APIs are not the same and are not necessarily meant to be packed together.

 And it's great!
 But fragmented, and costly to manage, no unified API.
 And I'm not even talking about the maintenance cost, the vulnerability surface, etc.

-6) (1mn30)
+6) (1mn30) ✅

 So now it's time to talk about Effect.
 Effect is a unified solution to face these challenges with TypeScript.
 Just a side note, if you don't face any of these problems I have been presenting you, then you're fine.
 Also, if you already have other solutions and they work for you, then all good.